Volcanic Eruption Necessitates UV Upgrade Project At The Largest Hatchery In Chile – A Case Study

 The Aquafine Solution

-Fish hatcheries and rearing facilities are constantly evaluating ways to improve the quality of their source water through various treatment methods including disinfection for infectious agents, temperature alteration, and recirculation with treatment for environmental and biologic contaminants.
+Fish hatcheries and rearing facilities are constantly evaluating ways to improve the quality of their source water through various treatment methods including inactivation for infectious agents, temperature alteration, and recirculation with treatment for environmental and biologic contaminants.
 These measures promote healthy fish culture by optimizing the environment and minimizing diseases.

-UV light disinfection systems play an important role in a complete water treatment process in aquaculture facilities.
+UV light inactivation systems play an important role in a complete water treatment process in aquaculture facilities.
 System designs are available in both closed pipe and open channel arrangements to provide the greatest flexibility to the hatchery.
 UV system components, including lamps, lamp drivers, sensors and cleaning systems have been thoroughly tested and validated – ensuring reliable performance and simple maintenance – key to water treatment processes for Aquaculture.

 System Design Parameters